clojure/test.check/doc/growth-and-shrinking.md

 generators is is more or less strictly bounded by `size`, and so any use of them will by default not test numbers bigger than `200`, which is unacceptable coverage for a lot of applications. `gen/large-integer` should avoid this issue.
-The small-integer generators can still be useful for certain uses.
+Most of the small integer generators have been deprecated, with the exception of `gen/nat` and the new-and-less-confusingly-named `gen/small-integer`.

 #### Small Test Count